rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 `headers` are natural analogues.
 However, rather than try to transcode an AMQP 1.0 map to an AMQP 0-9-1 field-table, currently we discard application headers (of AMQP 1.0 messages) and headers (of AMQP 0-9-1 messages sent through to AMQP 1.0).
-In other words, the application headers section is ignored.
+In other words, the (AMQP 1.0) application headers section is only available to AMQP 1.0 clients, and the (AMQP 0-9-1) headers field is only available to AMQP 0-9-1 clients.

 Note that properties (in both AMQP 1.0 and AMQP 0-9-1) and application properties (in AMQP 1.0) are immutable; however, this can only apply